 Applications for Advertisement Consent and associated applications are usually responded to directly by the Planning Adviser, as are amendments to applications previously considered by the Planning and Conservation Committee.

 Applications which the Planning Adviser identifies as having significant potential to impact the public realm or other matters of significant public interest are usually heard at the City Council’s Planning and Conservation Committee.
 In addition, any application may be heard at committee if it is requested by a Councillor, or, at the discretion of the Planning Advisor or the Planning and Conservation Committee Chairman if it is requested by a member of the public.

-The Planning Committee comprises City Councillors, elected by you.
-They are assisted in formulating their responses to planning applications by a professional planning advisor who assesses the applications and makes a recommendation as to whether to object to the application.
-An objection by the City Council will normally mean that the planning application must be determined by CDC’s planning committee, except in cases of tree applications or householder development which may still be determined by a planning officer.
+The Planning and Conservation Committee comprises City Councillors, elected by you.
+They are assisted in formulating their responses to planning applications by a professional Planning Advisor who assesses the applications and makes a recommendation as to whether to object to the application and on what basis.